This spot has been added by

 Stingray City snorkeling exploration

-As soon as you’ll be in the water, stingrays will come to greet you.
-They are used to being fed and are particularly inquisitive.
+As soon as you’re in the water, stingrays will come to greet you.
+They are used to being fed and tend to be inquisitive.
 Most of them are large specimens, spanning over 6 feet.
 Tours generally allow visitors to spend 30 to 45 minutes on the sandbar, so you have plenty of time to watch, touch, and feed the stingrays.

 Aerial view of Stingray City, Grand Cayman